mobile app bar

 New England Patriots owner Robert Kraft discusses the teamís recent free agent additions with the media at Gillette Stadium.

-The Department of Justice released the latest batch of files pertaining to the crimes and communications of Jeffrey Epstein this past Friday afternoon, and while everyone was more than prepared to see the names of various celebrities and prominent political figures, almost no one was expecting to discover a direct tie between Epstein and the owner of the New England Patriots, Robert Kraft.
+The NFL and the football world received a jolt when the Department of Justice released a batch of files related to the crimes and communications of Jeffrey Epstein on Friday afternoon.
+While everyone expected to see the names of various celebrities and prominent political figures in the documents, almost no one imagined discovering a direct tie between Epstein and the owner of the New England Patriots, Robert Kraft.

-In a separate text exchange, Goldeberger, who was saved in Epstein’s phone as “Jack,” informed Epstein about the ongoing formation of Kraft’s legal team.
+In a separate text exchange, Goldberger, who was saved in Epstein’s phone as ‘Jack,’ informed Epstein about the ongoing formation of Kraft’s legal team.

-Many people advising him but after call he called back and said he wants me and my Quinn Emanuel guy to handle it.
+Many people advising him, but after call, he called back and said he wants me and my Quinn Emanuel guy to handle it.
 The other guy trying to weasel in was Dan Conley.
-Don’t know anything about him but having a Boston guy come down and trying to overpower these line assistants would be a huge mistake and Kraft got it.”
+Don’t know anything about him, but having a Boston guy come down and trying to overpower these line assistants would be a huge mistake, and Kraft got it,” wrote Goldeberger.

-Just a few days later, in early March of 2019, it was reported by Yahoo Finance and Law.com that Kraft had brought on William “Bill” Burck, the co-managing partner in Quinn Emanuel Urquhart & Sullivan’s Washington, D.C., office, to assist with his then-ongoing legal troubles.
-Although, the real concern lies within Epstein’s response to Goldberger’s text, which simply stated “You need to know about a past issue with Kraft that may come to light.”
+A few days later, in early March 2019, it was reported by Yahoo Finance and Law.com that Kraft had brought on William ‘Bill’ Burck, the co-managing partner in Quinn Emanuel Urquhart & Sullivan’s Washington, D.C., office, to assist with his legal troubles.
+However, the real concern lies in Epstein’s response to Goldberger’s text.
+He had stated, “You need to know about a past issue with Kraft that may come to light.”

-To make matters even worse for the NFL, it turns out that Kraft wasn’t the only owner who was mentioned throughout the three million records that were released.
-The New York Giants’ Steve Tisch, the Carolina Panthers’ David Tepper, the Washington Commanders’ Josh Harris, and several others were all mentioned in the latest release as well.
+To make matters even worse for the NFL, it turns out that Kraft wasn’t the only owner mentioned in the three million records that were released.
+The New York Giants’ Steve Tisch, the Washington Commanders‘ Josh Harris, and several others were all mentioned.

-With their largest event of the year being just around the corner, it’s safe to say that this bombshell couldn’t have come at a worse time for the league, which will now have to spend its celebratory media week explaining away these various issues.
+With their largest event of the year being just around the corner, this bombshell couldn’t have come at a worse time for the league.
+The NFL will probably have to spend its celebratory media week explaining away these various issues.

 About the author